10up/Engineering-Best-Practices/_includes/markdown/React.md

 3. [No component is a singleton](https://overreacted.io/writing-resilient-components/#principle-3-no-component-is-a-singleton)
 4. [Keep the local state isolated](https://overreacted.io/writing-resilient-components/#principle-4-keep-the-local-state-isolated)

-Writing resilient components makes components robust and has the potential to avoid many bugs.
+Writing resilient components makes components more robust and has the potential to avoid many bugs.
 It's highly recommended to review the principles above.

 ## Accessibility